 Cloud: The Cloud is a term used to describe hosted software solutions.
 Cloud deployments provide lower initial IT infrastructure investments, reduced total costs of ownership, rapid implementations and many more benefits.

-Conversion: The number of shoppers who make a purchase and become buyers.
-This is one of the most important metrics within retail analytics, as it is the number one indicator of a store’s performance.
+Conversion Rate: Conversion rate is the percentage of website or store visitors who perform any desired actions (usually who complete a purchase).
+This is one of the most important metrics within retail analytics, as it is a key indicator of a retailer’s performance.

 Customer Experience (CX): The retail customer experience, often abbreviated as CX, is about more than theatrics: it’s a product of the intersection between the customer journey and the product journey.
 To create great experiences, retailers must address product-related factors such as purchasing, allocation, and manufacturing as well as carefully orchestrate the customer journey with thoughtful marketing campaigns and relationship-building tools.